x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/enable-or-disable-mail-for-public-folder.md

 ### Allow anonymous users to send email to a mail-enabled public folder
 <a name="CreateItems"> </a>

-You can use either Outlook or the Shell to set permissions on a public folder's Anonymous account.
+You can use either Outlook or Exchange Online PowerShell to set permissions on a public folder's Anonymous account.
 You can't use the EAC to set permissions on the Anonymous account.

  **Use Outlook to set permissions for the Anonymous account**